 In 1929, the Canadian Phytopathological Society held its inaugural meeting in Ottawa.
 In eight short years, we will be celebrating its 100th Anniversary in Ottawa.
 A 100th Anniversary Committee has been formed and is looking for members!
 If you love history, we want you on our committee.
 If you enjoy designing memorable displays or publications, we want you on our committee.
-If you enjoy planning great parties, we want you on our committee.
 But, more than that, we are looking for inspired individuals who wish to become involved in designing and bringing to fruition projects that will highlight milestones from the past and present, and project future aspirations for our Society.Please contact Linda Jewell (linda.jewell@agr.gc.ca) if you want to be a part of CPS history!